SanekxArcs/my-vscode-extention/git-terminal/README.md

 ## Development
 1. `npm install` (only needed if dependencies are added later; none by default).
 2. Launch an Extension Development Host (`F5`).
-3. Configure commands under Settings → Priwatt Git Terminal.
+3. Configure commands under Settings → Git Terminal.